pingcap/tidb/docs/design/2018-10-24-view-support.md

     This parameter mark if this view is updatable.
 * SelectStmt
     This string is the select sql statement after sql rewriter.
+* Cols
+    This string array is the view's origin column names.
+* TableInfo.Columns
+    `TableInfo.Columns` only stores view's column alias names, if no alias name specific, it stores the same values as `ViewInfo.Cols`.

 We add `ViewInfo` struct point which named `View` to `TableInfo`.
 If `&View` is nil, then this tableinfo is a base table, else this tableinfo is a view.

 Following is the main implementation details: